sosuisen/git-documentdb/docs-api/git-documentdb.gitdocumentdb.put_1.md

 - \_id property of a JsonDoc is automatically set or overwritten by \_id parameter.

-- An update operation is not skipped even if no change occurred on a specified data.
+- An update operation is not skipped even if no change occurred on a specified document.

 - This is an alias of GitDocumentDB\#rootCollection.put()